 The bearded seal mates in May.
 Groups of up to 50 bearded seals may gather together.
 Males sing to attract females, and males occasionally fight over a female.

 Females give birth to a single pup 11 months after mating.
-The pup weighs about 70 pounds (32 kg) at birth.
-Its eyes are open, and it is covered in blue to brown fur.
+The pup weighs about 70 pounds (31.8 kg) at birth.
+Its eyes are open, and it is covered in blue-to-brown fur.

-The pup swims shortly after birth and quickly puts on weight.
-It nurses for 12 to 18 days.
-By the time the nursing period is over, it will have almost tripled its weight to about 185 pounds (84 kg).
-Females mate again as early as two weeks after their pup is weaned.
+The pup begins swimming shortly after birth and quickly gains weight.
+It nurses for 12 to 18 days, and by the end of this period, it has nearly tripled its weight to about 185 pounds (83.9 kg).
+Females may mate again as early as two weeks after their pup is weaned (no longer needs its mother’s milk).

 The bearded seal has a lifespan of around 25 years in the wild.